 Prepare the Bouillon

-In a large, hot stockpot roast the bones of the rockfish, John Dory, rouget, striped bass, grouper, crab and the lobster heads in the olive oil.
+In a large, hot stockpot roast the bones of the rockfish, John Dory, rouget, striped bass, grouper, crab and the lobster heads in the olive oil over medium-high heat until opaque.

 Once the bones are opaque, add the onion, celery, carrot, fennel, and garlic.

 Simmer for 3 minutes, stirring often.